 What Should I Pack for Taiwan?

-Many American brands of goods and clothing are available in Taiwan, but it’s still a good idea to be prepared.
+Many North American brands of goods and clothing are available in Taiwan, but it’s still a good idea to be prepared.
 When going to Taiwan, it’s always important to pack the essentials, such as:

 - Rain Gear – With the unpredictable weather in the country, especially during the summer, a good umbrella and raincoat are a must.